Symbol and Inner Symbol Rationale

 defining operations must be immediate children of a symbol table.
 FIRRTL and HW/SV

-are grandchildren, at least, of a symbol
+operations which define an inner_sym are grandchildren, at least, of a symbol

 table and may be much further nested.
-Lastly, ports need to define inner_sym
+Lastly, ports need to define inner_sym,

 something not allowed by normal symbols.